-- 1750: colonel von Klingenberg
+- 1750: Colonel von Klingenberg

-- 1756: colonel von Flemming (became general inspector of the infantry in 1768)
+- 1756: Colonel von Flemming (became general inspector of the infantry in 1768)

 Service during the War

 At the end of August 1756, when Frederick II proceeded to the invasion of Saxony, the battalion retired to Pirna with the rest of the Saxon army.
 At Pirna, the battalion was deployed on the right wing as part of von Crousaz's 1st Grenadier Brigade.
 The Prussians blockaded the Saxon army in Pirna from September 9 until October 15 when the Saxons finally had to surrender.
 The regiment was forcefully incorporated into the Prussian Army.
-However, since the grenadiers refused to take the oath to the king of Prussia, the regiment was not simply converted into a Prussian regiment.
+However, since the grenadiers refused to take the oath to the King of Prussia, the regiment was not simply converted into a Prussian regiment.
 Its grenadiers were rather distributed among the Prussian infantry regiments.

-On April 13 1759, the regiment took part in the battle of Bergen where it formed part of the first line of the left wing under the command of the baron de Dyherrn.
-In June, during the French offensive in West Germany, the regiment was part of the main army under the command of the Marquis de Contades where it was deployed in the second line of the infantry centre.
-On August 1, the regiment took part in the battle of Minden where it was deployed in the second line of the infantry left wing under the command of the comte de Lusace.
+On April 13 1759, the regiment took part in the battle of Bergen where it formed part of the first line of the left wing under the command of the Baron de Dyherrn.
+In June, during the French offensive in western Germany, the regiment was part of the main army under the command of the Marquis de Contades where it was deployed in the second line of the infantry centre.
+On August 1, the regiment took part in the battle of Minden where it was deployed in the second line of the infantry left wing under the command of the Comte de Lusace.